Q: What is Hillel's program?

 Information on applying for a passport (US citizens)

 Q: What if I have already been to Israel?

-A: Though this initiative is primarily targeted to those who have never been to Israel, you may still be eligible if you have never been on an organized peer-group experience in Israel.
+A: Though this initiative is primarily targeted to those who have never been to Israel, you may still be eligible if you have never been on an organized peer-group experience in Israel since turning 18 and has not lived in Israel since turning age 12.
 Contact your local Hillel professional to discuss your specific circumstances.